erdos/uclj/README.md

 | day9.clj  |          645+3          |     661+118      |       1607+37
 | day24.clj |          4639+175       |     7494+98      |       1409+13

-You can see that for heavier tasks, running the `clojure` is the fastest.
-For lighter tasks with high number of function invocations and loops, `uclj` can be the fastest.
+For light tasks with high number of function invocations and loops, `uclj` can be the fastest.
+For heavier tasks, running the `clojure` command is still winning.

 ## License